crypt0rr/kb/content/tools/framework/pkinittools/getnthash-py/index.md

 date : 2023-12-03T06:11:46+01:00
 # hidden : true
 # draft : true
-weight : 0
+weight : 10
 # tags : ['']
 ---

+---

-## getnthash.py - Use Kerberos U2U to submit a TGS request for yourself
+Use Kerberos U2U to submit a TGS request for yourself.

 Use Kerberos U2U to submit a TGS request for yourself.
 This will include with the PAC which in turn contains the NT hash that you can decrypt with the AS-REP key that was used for your specific TGT.
 It's magic really.
 This tool requires a TGT resulting from PKINIT to be in your `KRB5CCNAME` env variable.